partiql/partiql-docs/drafts/LET-DRAFT.md

 ## Impact on extending the support of `LET`

 Here I find that different interpretation of `LET` may lead to different expectation to shadowing behavior.
-Here I will used the defined three options to demonstrate different shadowing behaviors under each scenario.
+Here I use the defined three options to demonstrate different shadowing behaviors under each scenario.

 ### Case 1:  Supporting `LET` only after `FROM`